FrancoLiptak/Facultad_Informatica_UNLP/BBDD1/Trabajo Práctico 4 - MYSQL.md

 FROM cliente c2
 WHERE c2.dniCliente NOT IN (    SELECT c.dniCliente
-                                FROM sucursal s INNER JOIN cliente c ON (s.ciudadSucursal = c.ciudadCliente) WHERE c.dniCliente = c2.dniCliente AND s.codSucursal <> All (   SELECT r.codSucursal
+                                FROM sucursal s INNER JOIN cliente c ON (s.ciudadSucursal = c.ciudadCliente) WHERE s.codSucursal <> All (    SELECT r.codSucursal
                                                                 FROM reparacion r
                                                                 WHERE r.ciudadReparacionCliente = c2.ciudadCliente
                                                             )
                             );

-# 20000 rows in set (0.43 sec)
+# 20000 rows in set (0.53 sec)

 ~~~